redhat-cip/dci-ansible-agent/README.md

     # systemctl start dci-update.timer

 If you are using a HTTP proxy, you should also edit /etc/yum.conf and configure the proxy parameter to be sure the dci-update timer will be able to refresh DCI packages.

+#### How to adjust the timer configuration

+    # systemctl edit --full dci-ansible-agent.timer

+You have to edit the value of the `OnUnitActiveSec` key.
+According to systemd documentation:

+> OnUnitActiveSec= defines a timer relative to when the unit the timer is activating was last activated.
+> OnUnitInactiveSec= defines a timer relative to when the unit the timer is activating was last deactivated.

+DCI comes with a default value of 1h, you can increase to 12h for example.